Spinal Cord Injury Lawyer

 Often, SCI victims are forced to take loans, take second mortgages, and max out their credit cards as their insurance policies cannot fully cover the cost of SCI treatment.
 If the injury was due to another person’s negligence, you can file a lawsuit against them.
 Negligent actions in car or truck accidents include drunk driving, speeding, distracted driving or texting while driving, failure to obey traffic lights, and driving a vehicle with mechanical damages.

-A personal injury attorney will help you get compensation for:
+A personal injury attorney will help you get compensation for an array of personal injury damage types, such as:

 • Medical Expenses: Apart from the initial costs of treating a spinal cord injury, treatment could extend for years or even a lifetime.
 An attorney will help you calculate the anticipated costs of future treatment and make sure you are adequately compensated.